Embarking on a cross country journey?

 1. Check Packing List

 One of the most important things you can do before moving cross country is to check your packing list.
-This will help you keep track of what you need to pack and make the packing process much more manageable.
-Be sure to include everything on your list, from clothes and shoes to kitchen supplies and toiletries.
+This will help you track what you need to pack and make the packing process much more manageable.
+Include everything on your list, from clothes and shoes to kitchen supplies and toiletries.

 2. Have an Essentials Bag Ready

-It would help if you also packed an essentials bag you can take on the plane or in the car.
-This bag should contain all the items you will need during the first few days in your new home, such as toiletries, a change of clothes, and any medications you may need.
+It would help to pack an essentials bag on the plane or in the car.
+This bag should contain all the items you will need during the first few days in your new home, such as toiletries, changing clothes, and any medications you may need.

-If you are flying to your new home, be sure to arrange for transportation from the airport to your new home.
-If you are driving, be sure to map out your route and make any necessary hotel reservations.
+If you are flying to your new home, arrange for transportation from the airport to your new home.
+If you are driving, map out your route and make any necessary hotel reservations.

 4. Ensure Address Is Changed Everywhere